tyang2015/tiffs-airbnb-2/README.md

 ![update-image](./images/update-image.png)

 ### Create Booking
-On the spot-page, in the middle section of the page you will find an interactive calendar, where you can select dates with your mouse and it will display the number of nights, price/night, total cost, etc. Once booked, it will take you to your bookings page
+On the spot-page, in the middle section of the page you will find an interactive calendar, where you can select dates with your mouse and it will display the number of nights, price/night, total cost, etc. Once booked, it will take you to your bookings page.

 ![create-booking](./images/create-booking.png)